BGP acronym (Border Gateway Protocol)

 4. Router Lifetime: RAs contain a router lifetime parameter that specifies the validity period of the advertised information.
 This parameter allows hosts to determine the duration for which the router’s information is valid.
 Hosts can actively seek updated RAs upon expiration to ensure uninterrupted network connectivity.

 5. Duplicate Address Detection (DAD): ICMPv6 RAs facilitate the DAD process, which ensures the uniqueness of generated IPv6 addresses within a network.
-Routers indicate whether the address should undergo DAD by including the ‘A’ flag in RAs.
-This process prevents address conflicts and ensures the integrity of the network.
+Routers indicate whether an address should undergo DAD by including the ‘A’ flag in RAs.
+This process prevents address conflicts and ensures the network’s integrity.

 Hosts can use Router advertisements to automatically configure their IPv6 address and set a default route using the information they see in the RA.
 With the command ipv6 address autoconfig default we are setting an IPv6 address along with a default route.